 It is no longer acceptable to just have a website.
 It’s critical to think about how a single message might be realized consistently across smartphones, tablets, PCs/laptops and TVs while also tapping into the advantages each platform provides marketers.

 2013 Strategy Tips

-- Find ways to help users easily navigate & continue shopping experiences between devices.
+- Find ways to help users easily navigate and continue shopping experiences between devices.
 Consider mobile a link between the online and offline experiences.

-- Investing more advertising dollars into mobile display and mobile search campaigns not only because of the growing popularity of these devices but because the CPMs and CPC are so much cheaper (often 50-75% lower).
+- Investing more advertising dollars into mobile display and mobile search campaigns not only because of the growing popularity of these devices, but because the cost per thousand and cost per click are so much cheaper (often 50-75 percent lower).